 For individualized private therapy and training websites: Google Sites

 You will need to install these apps to use your mobile device for teletherapy services: Zoom, Google Meet, and iPlum.
 There is no cost for you to install and use these apps through my services.
 You will need to install the Zoom app on a laptop or desktop computer.

 When you first click on a Zoom meeting link, you will be prompted to install the Zoom app.
-To install it in advance, click here to install Zoom on your PC or Mac.
-Click here to install the Zoom app on your Android mobile device.
-Click here to install Zoom on your iOS mobile device.
+To install it in advance, download Zoom to your computer, install the Zoom app on your Android mobile device, or install Zoom on your iOS mobile device.
 Zoom gets glitchy if it’s not updated regularly, so check it once a week to make sure you have the current version.
-Read my technology and security policies and procedures here for how to update Zoom.
+Read my technology and security policies and procedures and tech trainings for how to update Zoom.

 You will not need to install Google Meet on a computer; the application will open in a web page.
 You will need to install the Meet app to access a Google Meet video conference from a mobile device.
 You will be prompted to install it when you click on a Meet link.
-To install the Meet app in advance, click here for Android devices and here for Apple devices.
+Install the Meet app in advance on your Android devices or Apple devices.

 Do not install the iPlum app until you receive an invitation from me.
 This will ensure that you are accessing the secure connection that is hosted by my HIPAA-compliant account.
 I pay for the app; you do not.
 If you install it before receiving the invitation, you might inadvertently access the unsecured version.
 Once you receive the invitation by text, you will click on the link and it will prompt you to install the app.
 You will create a password to sign in.
 For added security, I suggest you enable two-factor authentication as well.
 Texts will come to you within the app.
 Calls will come to your regular phone number but will be secure because they transmit through my HIPAA-secure iPlum account.